Barry Moore (American politician): Social Security

 In November 2024, Moore voted for the Social Security Fairness Act, which allows people to receive full Social Security benefits in addition to any other benefits they may be entitled to.

 Ukraine

-Moore was one of 112 Republicans who voted against the Ukraine Security Supplemental Appropriations Act, 2024, which would continue to provide military, economic, and humanitarian aid to Ukraine in the midst of the Russo-Ukrainian War.
-In a press release he stated "I oppose another blank check to Ukraine while we are $35 trillion in debt and our border has been overrun by more than nine million illegals.
+Moore was one of 112 Republicans to vote against the Ukraine Security Supplemental Appropriations Act, 2024, which would continue to provide military, economic, and humanitarian aid to Ukraine during the Russo-Ukrainian War.
+In a press release, he wrote: "I oppose another blank check to Ukraine while we are $35 trillion in debt and our border has been overrun by more than nine million illegals.
 Americans are tired of being last on their government's list of priorities, and they deserve better."